json-schema-org/blog/pages/posts/website-analytics-snapshot-2023.md

 The top two ASN sources are Amazon controlled, totalling just over 39 million requests.

 For those of you who aren't network engineers, ASN is an [Autonomous System Number](https://www.cloudflare.com/en-gb/learning/network-layer/what-is-an-autonomous-system/), used for routing of packets over the internet, making sure they take the likely fastest route.
-If you cast your mind back to when you learnt about the OSI model (yeah, I don't remember much of that either)...
-[Open Systems Interconnection model](https://www.cloudflare.com/en-gb/learning/ddos/glossary/open-systems-interconnection-model-osi/), these ASNs are used as part of the transport layer.
+If you cast your mind back to when you learnt about the OSI model (yeah, I don't remember much of that either), AKA the [Open Systems Interconnection model](https://www.cloudflare.com/en-gb/learning/ddos/glossary/open-systems-interconnection-model-osi/), these ASNs are used as part of the transport layer.

 Point is, we can tell without needing to look up IP address owners, that almost 80% of our traffic is coming from AWS!